Wine Club Sixpack #69

-This set of 2 whites, and 4 reds come in our reusable, partitioned, eco-friendly six bottle bag and contains over $70 worth of wine for the special price of $49.99.
+This set of 2 whites and 4 reds come in our reusable, partitioned, eco-friendly six bottle bag and contains nearly $100 worth of wine for the special price of $49.99.
 When you bring the empty bag back in, you receive a club discount on the purchase of six bottles or more of any of our in-stock wines.
 Our sixpack club has no rules and no obligations, just a good value collection of specially selected wine.
 Here is what is included in our latest collection...

-Mountain Door Malbec, Argentina (suggested retail $12.99) This wine is dark red with violet hues.
-On the nose it exhibits fruity notes of morello cherries and raspberries, combined with hints of vanilla.
-On the palate it displays a plush core of plum, raspberry, and cherries.
-This wine is soft, with great balance in the palate and round tannins.
-The finish is persistent and harmonious.
-Mountain Door Malbec is excellent with a variety of foods, including grilled steak, baked pork loin, or wild salmon.
+Mountain Door Malbec, Mendoza Argentina (suggested retail $11.99) This vineyard near Mendoza grows on ancient glaciated soils of stone and gravel with vines up to 60 years of age.
+The resulting wine is dark red in color with violet hues.
+On the palate, expect fruity notes of Morello cherries and raspberries, combined with hints of vanilla.
+It has a plush core of plum, raspberry, and cherries and has soft and balanced fruit and acidity.
+The tannins are soft, mouth filling and the finish is harmonious.
+Try Mountain Door Malbec with grilled steak, chicken or wild salmon.